 And over time that has come to include other areas like travel.

-Travel is exhausting and I find that Slow Travel is a much more pleasurable way of travelling.
-After having experienced travel the frantic way, cramming in everything you could possibly see and emerging with no more knowledge about a place than when I arrived, I decided this wasn’t what I wanted.
+Travel is exhausting, and I find that Slow Travel is a much more pleasurable way of travelling.
+After having experienced travel the frantic way, cramming in everything you could see and emerging with no more knowledge about a place than when I arrived, I decided this wasn’t what I wanted.

 I don’t thrive on go, go, go.
-I am an introvert and as such need time, and space, to re-energize.
+I am an introvert and as such need time, and space, to re-energise.
 If I don’t slow down, I fall into a big heap, get sick and miss out.

 On that first trip to the States, I regret not having more time.
 More time to get to know the way of the Amish, more time strolling the streets of Boston instead of a vague memory of a Trolley Tour.
 I want to go back and have a picnic in Boston Common, to hear the stories of the witch trials, to taste my way around the city’s eateries.

-Whilst others painted the stunning view over the valley from Cortona, I sat on a stone wall and wrote.
+While others painted the stunning view over the valley from Cortona, I sat on a stone wall and wrote.
 My thoughts, feelings, emotions.
 It became my next blog post.
 Never had I felt more creative than sitting there.
 No rush, no constraints, just time.

-I learnt the lesson well and it helped me to plan our next trip.
+I learnt the lesson well, and it helped me to plan our next trip.
 Two and a half months to the States and Europe.
-There still could have been more time (there can always be more time) but this time I planned out longer stays, included cabins and apartments so I could shop locally and cook.
+There still could have been more time (there can always be more time), but this time I planned out longer stays, included cabins and apartments so I could shop locally and cook.
 Comfortable places where I would be happy to spend a day “hanging around”, recharging the batteries.

 I had a lot of things noted down that we could do in each place, but I looked at that once we arrived and decided from there.
 You cannot know what the weather will be like, how tired you might be or how the others in your group are feeling.